The Complete Guide to Folding Cartons

-They’re the first line of defense and advertisements.
+A folding carton, also known as simply a carton or box, is a form of paperboard-based packaging that is folded and closed to hold your products.
+Cartons are the first line of defense, and advertisements.
 They protect your products, communicate their purpose, and appeal to customers.

 Folding cartons are simply important tools for your entire company.
 If you’re not utilizing them properly, you miss out on opportunities to guarantee your products and elevate your brand.
 With so much responsibility resting on the folding carton, the process that creates it can be no less than perfect.